awsdocs/amazon-eks-user-guide/doc_source/security_iam_id-based-policy-examples.md

 To access the Amazon EKS console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the Amazon EKS resources in your AWS account\.
 If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.

 **Important**
-If you see an **Error loading Namespaces** error in the console, or don't see anything on the **Overview** or **Workloads** tabs, see [Can't see workloads or nodes and see `Error loading Namespaces` in the AWS Management Console](troubleshooting_iam.md#security-iam-troubleshoot-cannot-view-nodes-or-workloads) to resolve the issue\.
+If you see an **Error loading Namespaces** error in the console, or don't see anything on the **Overview** or **Workloads** tabs, see [Can't see workloads or nodes and receive an error in the AWS Management Console](troubleshooting_iam.md#security-iam-troubleshoot-cannot-view-nodes-or-workloads) to resolve the issue\.
 If you don't resolve the issue, you can still view and manage aspects of your Amazon EKS cluster on the **Configuration** tab\.

 To ensure that those entities can still use the Amazon EKS console, create a policy with your own unique name, such as `AmazonEKSAdminPolicy`\.
 Attach the policy to the entities\.
 For more information, see [Adding permissions to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.